 When someone buys your product, they not only buy the product, they also buy the support quality of the product.
-For a course, your students can ask you questions, seek your counsel and mentorship.
-For stealers, they won’t get that privilege, and if you make it clear that the value of the course is important, but the value of the Support, the mentorship is even more important, they would not have the motivation to steal your course again.
+For a course, your students can ask you questions and seek your counsel and mentorship.
+Stealers won’t get that privilege, and if you make it clear that the value of the course is important, but the value of the Support, and the mentorship are even more important, they would not have the motivation to steal your course again.

 Too long, don’t read (TL;DR)

 Simply want others to be unable to right-click copy your content?
 Use: WP Content Copy Protection & No Right Click